abysssal/terminal-gambler/README.md

 ## How do I use it?
 If you're talking about after downloading it and you haven't opened it, please talk to your doctor about having dementia, I just fucking said it.
 If you're talking about it once you've ran the program, type `help` in the terminal.

-<small>Terminal Gambler is not responsible for any gambling addictions that may occur.
-It's not my fault you gambled here, don't blame me for any of your issues.</small>
+###### Terminal Gambler is not responsible for any gambling addictions that may occur.
+It's not my fault you gambled here, don't blame me for any of your issues.